-Despite these small imbalances, Table 9 shows that the significantly larger impact of professionals on selective STEM enrolment for Grade 12 girls is robust to controlling for a full set of interactions between the treatment group dummy and the observable characteristics of students and schools (columns 1 and 2), as well as for interactions between the treatment dummy and the role models' characteristics and the month of intervention (column 3).
-That is, there is no indication that the heterogeneous treatment effects according to the role models' background are confounded by differential selection into schools or by other observable characteristics of the role models.39 Table 9 further shows that the larger treatment effects for high-achieving girls in maths are robust to controlling for the same set of interactions.40
+Despite these small imbalances, Table 9 shows that the significantly larger impact of professionals on selective STEM enrolment for grade 12 girls is robust to controlling for a full set of interactions between the treatment group dummy and the observable characteristics of students and schools (columns 1 and 2), as well as for interactions between the treatment dummy and the role models' characteristics and the month of intervention (column 3).
+That is, there is no indication that the heterogeneous treatment effects according to the role models' background are confounded by differential selection into schools or by other observable characteristics of the role models.
+Table 9 further shows that the larger treatment effects for high-achieving girls in maths are robust to controlling for the same set of interactions.

-Heterogeneous Effects on Student Perceptions 6.2
+6.2 Heterogeneous Effects on Student Perceptions

-Role model background: researchers vs. professionals.
-Why were the professionals more effective than the researchers in influencing female students' choice of study?
+Role model background: researchers versus professionals.
+Why were the professionals more effective than the researchers in influencing female students' choices of study?
 To investigate this question, we examine how the two groups managed to change students' perceptions.
-We consider as potential channels of influence performance.
+We consider as potential channels of influence the dimensions studied in Section 4, namely general perceptions of science-related careers and gender roles in science, taste for science subjects, self-concept in maths and science-related career aspirations.